Unmet need in severe asthma

 Significant unmet need exists for patients with severe asthma1

-• A study found that approximately 60% of patients with severe asthma remain sub-optimally controlled despite treatment with standard-of-care medications.4
+• A study found that approximately 60% of patients with severe asthma (N=4990) remain sub-optimally controlled despite treatment with standard-of-care medications3

-• Sub-optimal asthma control can have a significant impact on patient outcomes, including increased risk of exacerbations leading to hospitalisation, comorbidities, systemic side effects owing to exposure to OCS, increased healthcare costs, poor quality of life, and mortality.4–10
+• Sub-optimal asthma control can have a significant impact on patient outcomes, including increased risk of exacerbations leading to hospitalisation, comorbidities and systemic side effects owing to exposure to OCS, increased healthcare costs, poor quality of life, and mortality3–9

-• Absenteeism and activity limitations as a result of sub-optimal asthma control and increased rates of anxiety and depression among people with severe asthma can contribute to poor quality of life.8,11–13
+• Absenteeism and activity limitations as a result of sub-optimal asthma control and increased rates of anxiety and depression among people with severe asthma can contribute to poor quality of life7,10–12

-• Overuse of inhalers and increased hospitalisation also have environmental impacts contributing to excess carbon emissions.14
+• Overuse of inhalers and increased hospitalisation also have environmental impacts contributing to excess carbon emissions13

-Improved disease stability and consideration of remission as a management goal for patients living with asthma remains a long-term aspiration to improve patient care.18,19
+Improved disease stability and consideration of remission as a management goal for patients living with asthma remains a long-term aspiration to improve patient care.17,18

 Overview of severe asthma

-Asthma affects approximately 262 million people worldwide,2 of whom ~5–10% have severe or uncontrolled asthma.3
+Asthma affects approximately 300 million people worldwide,4 of whom ~5–10% have severe or uncontrolled asthma.3

 Severe asthma is defined by the Global Initiative for Asthma (GINA) as a subset of difficult-to-treat asthma that remains uncontrolled despite adherence with maximal optimised high-dose inhaled corticosteroids (ICS) and long-acting β2-agonist (LABA) therapy and the treatment of contributory factors, or asthma that worsens when high-dose therapy is decreased.4

-The long-term goals of severe asthma management include achieving good symptom control and minimising the future risk of exacerbations and disease progression (eg, decline of lung function and persistent airflow limitation).
-In many cases where patients have poor symptom control and/or exacerbations despite medium- or high-dose ICS and LABA therapy, their asthma may appear difficult-to-treat because of contributory factors, such as incorrect inhaler technique, poor adherence, smoking or comorbidities, or because of incorrect diagnosis.4 For these patients, GINA recommends assessment of these contributory factors and consideration of an add-on therapy, eg a long-acting muscarinic antagonist (LAMA).4 If problems persist, referral to a specialist centre for phenotypic assessment and consideration for add-on biologic targeted treatments are recommended.4 Even though there is guidance on when patients with asthma should be referred to a specialist, a large proportion of patients are not referred despite experiencing poor symptom control.5 Referral to specialist care is associated with a substantial impact on disease prognosis and patient health status.6 In the UK, 4% of patients who were eligible for specialist care and only 22% of patients in the US were referred.5,6 While 41% of patients with severe asthma in Germany were referred to a pulmonologist, 89% of the population were receiving long-term oral corticosteroids (OCS), despite the side effects and recommendations against such therapy.7
+The long-term goals of severe asthma management include achieving good symptom control and minimising the future risk of exacerbations and disease progression (eg, decline of lung function and persistent airflow limitation).4 In many cases where patients have poor symptom control and/or exacerbations despite medium- or high-dose ICS and LABA therapy, their asthma may appear difficult-to-treat because of contributory factors, such as incorrect inhaler technique, poor adherence, smoking or comorbidities, or because of incorrect diagnosis.4 For these patients, GINA recommends assessment of these contributory factors and consideration of an add-on therapy, eg a long-acting muscarinic antagonist (LAMA).4 If problems persist, referral to a specialist centre for phenotypic assessment and consideration for add-on biologic targeted treatments are recommended.4 Even though there is guidance on when patients with asthma should be referred to a specialist, a large proportion of patients are not referred despite experiencing poor symptom control.5 Referral to specialist care is associated with a substantial impact on disease prognosis and patient health status.6 In an observational cohort study in the UK, 4% (n=723/16875) of patients who were eligible for specialist care were referred.5 Similarly, in a telephone-based survey in the US that included 2500 patients with asthma, only 22% of patients visited specialists for usual asthma care.6 Furthermore, a retrospective claim data analysis from 2017 to 2018 in Germany, with more than 300,000 asthma patients, found that while 41% of patients with severe asthma were referred to a pulmonologist, 89% of the population were receiving long-term oral corticosteroids (OCS), despite the side effects and recommendations against such therapy as a maintenance treatment.7

-Want to find out more about identification of patients who may be eligible for referral?
-Explore ReferID, our Asthma Referral Identifier tool here.
+To learn more about identifying patients who may be eligible for referral using our Asthma Referral Identifier tool, ReferID, please click here.

 To date, there has been great progress in the diagnosis and management of severe asthma,12,13 with biologics representing a major advancement in the treatment landscape.14 However, many patients with severe asthma are still poorly controlled.15